uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/how-to-package-crystal-software-in-opensuse.md

 At the root of your project package e.g. `home:yourusername/blahaj`, run `osc service localrun download_files`.
 You will get a file called `blahaj-2.1.0.tar.gz`.
 Extracting the file gets us the directory `BLAHAJ-2.1.0/`.
 This means that in our `%prep` section, we need to add `%setup -qa1 -n BLAHAJ-%{version}`.
-This is to redirect the rpm macros that building should be at `RPM_BUILDDIR/BLAHAJ-2.1.0/` is at that directory since by default, it is `RPM_BUILDDIR/nameofpackage-version/` based on the `Name:` and `Version:` RPM specfile prelude.
+This is to redirect the rpm macros that building should be at `RPM_BUILDDIR/BLAHAJ-2.1.0/` since by default, it is `RPM_BUILDDIR/nameofpackage-version/` based on the `Name:` and `Version:` RPM specfile prelude.